NiREvil/sms-bomber/README.md

 > > > or IOS Terminus

-# Let's try this one
+# Let's try this one :trollface:
 ## Step 1: Install updates

     apt update  -y